Week 13 (March 26 – April 1, 2018): The Old Homestead

 For years I’ve tried to imagine the layout of my grandparents’ home as I heard my Dad tell me stories of growing up and as I looked at the family photos.
 For some reason I always found it difficult to imagine.
-Recently, I found a way to easily draw a floor plan and place the photos into that floor plan.
-This has helped me understand the arrangement of my grandparents’ home.
+A few years ago I found a way to easily draw a floor plan and place the photos into that floor plan.
+This helped me understand the arrangement of my grandparents’ home.

 My 10 minute video below shows how using floorplanner.com has helped me understand the progression of changes to my grandparents’ home in the pipe yards at Singer Pipe and Supply during the time period they lived there.